-Newsletter latest January 2022 edition.
-Also see the links on the Newsletters Archive page
+Newsletter latest May 2022 edition.
+Also see the links on the Newsletters Archive pag

 Membership of the Friends is free just email us your details but if you would like the newsletter delivered in printed form we will ask for a fee to cover postage and printing.
 Our aims are the continued conservation of the parks natural and heritage features.

 See the History links for updated history information.

 Our research into the history of Beckenham Place has uncovered several aspects Beckenham's history as well as some nearby Bromley and Lewisham facts.
 These will be added to regular edits and are held on this site in .pdf format.
 Did you know John Evelyn the diarist briefly owned part of the Manor of Beckenham with his two brothers from 1648-1650?
 Frederick St.John/Lord Bolingbroke had leased Beckenham Manor to the Burrells, Raymonds, Cator and Thomas Motley and others circa 1768.
 Some early historical facts by Hasted and other writers have been found to be wrong or at least challenged.
 Scandals, intrigue and even murder are included in the story.
 We are now producing the history pages in .pdf format and with a good browser or pdf reader you can search the articles for "foxgrove" "Langley" "Kelsey" "Cator" "Burrell" etc.

-Sensory Garden - When Covid restrictions are not being applied our volunteer team regularly undertake work once a month and often every 2 weeks in the growing season.
+Sensory Garden - our volunteer team regularly undertake work twice a month often every 2 weeks in the growing season.
 Sensory Garden pdf A leaflet explaining the uses and design of the sensory garden.
 Volunteers welcome. see the Events page, saturday mornings 10am to 12noon.

 Visitor Centre Closure: the visitor centre was closed on the 8th March 2020 as the room had to be vacated by mid March before Covid lockdown began and unconnected with it.